 Remember that following a tailored PCOS diet and exercising regularly is more effective than medication for managing your PCOS!

-If you need any recipe ideas or help with making these changes to your diet, the PCOS Diet Support Membership site gives you all of the information and support that you need to make those changes.
-You can register for free here and if you like what you see, you can upgrade for ongoing support and meal plans.
+If you need any recipe ideas or help with making these changes to your diet, PCOS Foodies gives you all of the information and support that you need to make those changes.
 Check it out!